rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 ```

 _Exercise_: Again, before reading on, see if you can write down a
-plausible top-level specification.
-(For extra credit, see how far you
-can get with verifying it!)
+plausible top-level specification and test its correctness.

 Here is the annotated `pop` code: